saklani/causal-inference/README.md

-# Not all reviews are equal?
+# Not all reviews are created equal?

 Online product reviews are a cornerstone of ecommerce platforms, influencing buyer behavior and product visibility.
 However, not all reviews are perceived as equally helpful.
 This project addresses the following question:

-*Does the sentiment
+> *Does the sentiment
 expressed in a review causally affect its helpfulness, as measured by helpful votes?*

 ---